 Derivative Financial Instruments.
-The Company uses derivative financial instruments to manage its risks associated with movements in foreign currency exchange rates, interest rates and commodity prices.
+The Company uses derivative financial instruments to manage its risks associated with movements in foreign currency exchange rates and interest rates.
 Derivative instruments are not used for trading or speculative purposes.
-The Company formally documents its hedge relationships, including identification of the hedging instruments and the hedge's inception and strategies for undertaking the hedge transaction.
+The Company formally documents its hedge relationships, including identification of the hedging instruments and the hedged items, as well as its risk management objectives and strategies for undertaking the hedge transaction.
 This process includes linking derivatives that are designated as hedges to specific forecasted transactions.
 The Company also assesses, both at the hedge's inception and monthly thereafter, whether the derivatives used in hedging transactions are highly effective in offsetting the changes in the anticipated cash flows of the hedged item.
-If the hedging relationships, ceases to be highly effective, or it becomes probable that a forecasted transaction is no longer expected to occur, the Company discontinues hedge accounting prospectively and immediately recognizes the gains and losses associated with those hedges.
-There were no material adjustments as a result of ineffectiveness to the results of operations for the years ended December 31, 2017, 2016 and 2015.
-The fair value of derivative financial instruments is determined through market-based valuations and may not be representative of the actual gains or losses that will be recorded when these instruments exposes the Company to credit risk with its counterparties when the fair value of a derivative financial instruments exposes the Company to credit risk with the counterparties when the fair value of a derivative financial instruments set.
+If the hedging relationship ceases to be highly effective, or it becomes probable that a forecasted transaction is no longer expected to occur, the Company inscontinues hedge accounting prospectively and immediately recognizes the gains and losses associated with those hedges.
+There were no material adjustments as a result of ineffectiveness to the results of operations for the years ended December 31, 2018, 2017 and 2016.
+The fair value of derivative financial instruments is determined through market-based valuations and may not be representative of the actual gains or losses that will be recorded when these instruments mature due to future fluctuations in the markets in which they are traded.
+The effects of derivative financial instruments are not expected to be material to the Company's financial position or results of operations when considered together with the underlying exposure being hedged.
+Use of derivative contract is exposes the Company to credit risk with its counterparties when the fair value of a derivative contract.
 The Company mitigates this risk by entering into derivative contracts with highly rated counterparties.
 The maximum amount of loss due to counterparty credit risk is limited to the asset value of derivative financial instruments.

 Cash Flow Hedges.
 The Company enters into certain derivative instruments that are designated and qualify as cash flow hedges.
 The Company executes both forward and option contracts, based on forecasted transactions, to manage foreign currency exchange exposure mainly related to inventory purchase and sales transactions.
-From time-to-time, the Company enters into commodity swap agreements based on anticipated purchases of aluminum, copper and natural gas to manage risk related to price changes.
-Additionally, the Company may enter into forward-starting interest rate swaps to hedge the interest rate risk associated with the anticipated issuance of debt.

 A cash flow hedge requires that as changes in the fair value of derivatives occur, the portion of the change deemed to be effective is recorded temporarily in Accumulated other comprehensive loss and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
-As of December 31, 2017, the term of derivative instruments hedging forecasted transactions ranged up to 18 months.
+As of December 31, 2018, the term of derivative instruments hedging forecasted transactions ranged up to 18 months.